tobinata/api-documentation/README.md

     https://YOUR_INSTANCE_NAME.whetstoneeducation.com/auth/localkey?apikey=USERS_LOCAL_KEY&_id=USERS_WHETSTONE_ID

-Bypassing normal authentication routes obviously has major security implications.
+Bypassing normal authentication routes obviously has security implications.
 Whetstone has no control over third-party login systems and allowing another vendor to log people into Whetstone opens another path for data to be compromised.
 If you're looking for a Single-Sign-On solution, we also support OAUTH 2 and SAML.
-Those methods are well-tested and are often preferable to creating custom authentication methods.
-This authentication method can be employed to make systems more secure than traditional username/password logins.
-We make it available for that reason but it's important to understand the risks.
-(In the real world, it's unlikely you'd ever use this authentication method outside of an integration project involving the Whetstone team.)
+Those methods are often preferable to creating custom authentication methods.

 ###Examples and Help